 To illustrate the reason why the level of skill intensity in a region would play a relevant role when it interacts with higher import competition, I introduce a model of structural transformation in local economies.
 The model exemplifies the reaction of regions to a trade shock hitting their manufacturing sector.
-I show that, even if the shock is the same for every local labor market, areas with a higher skill-intensity react by shifting their production from manufacturing to more skill-intensive sectors.
-Migration of high-skill workers from low to high-skill regions is the primary driver of the differences in effects of trade competition.
+I show that, even if the shock is the same for every local labor market, areas with a higher skill-intensity react by shifting local production factors away from manufacturing to more skill-intensive sectors.

-The model has four main ingredients: 1) local economies with two productive sectors that differ in their intensity of skilled employment; 2) positive agglomeration externalities for skilled workers; 3) existence of local production factors supplied in a fixed quantity, and 4) a spatial equilibrium that solves the allocation of skilled workers across local markets.
+The model has four main ingredients: 1) local economies with two productive sectors that endogenously differ in their intensity of skilled employment; 2) positive specialization externalities for skilled workers; 3) existence of local production factors supplied in a fixed quantity, and 4) a spatial equilibrium that solves the allocation of skilled workers across local markets.

-This is a partial analysis focused on the production side of the economy, so it neglects the consumption side.
-Each local economy is composed of two different productive sectors: manufacturing sector and an advanced sector.
+This is a partial analysis focused on the production side of the economy and in the differential comparison across labor markets, so it neglects the potential demand-side effects of the availability of cheaper imported goods.
+Each local economy is composed of two different productive sectors: manufacturing sector and non-manufacturing sector.
 Regions are assumed to be small open economies, and their firms sell their products in the international market, taking prices as given.

-Manufacturing sector uses office space and employs unskilled workers following a Cobb Douglas function with constant returns to scale.
+The manufacturing sector uses office space and employs unskilled workers following a Cobb Douglas function with constant returns to scale.
 Production is sold at price $P{M,c}$.
 The growth in competition due to Chinese imports is represented in the model as a negative shock to the price of the good produced in the manufacturing sector.

-$$P{M,c} \cdot Y{M,c} = P{M,c} O^{\alpha}{M,c} L^{1-\alpha}{M,c}$$ workers with a constant elasticity of substitution.
+$$P{M,c} \cdot Y{M,c} = P{M,c} O^{\alpha}{M,c} L^{1-\alpha}{M,c}$$ externality.

+The non-manufacturing sector also follows a Cobb Douglas production function with office space and labor as inputs.
+Nonetheless, the labor component combines both skilled and unskilled workers with a constant elasticity of substitution.
 Its price is normalized to 1.
-Additionally, the agglomeration of skilled workers creates a skill-specific positive productivity externality.
+Additionally, the agglomeration of skilled workers creates a skill-specific positive productivity where $\mathbb{X}c = H_c^{\eta}$ and $\sigma \leq 0.5$.

-The advanced sector also follows a Cobb Douglas production function with office space and labor as inputs.
-Nonetheless, the labor component combines both skilled and unskilled where $\mathbb{X}c = H_c^{\eta}$ and $\sigma \leq 0.5$.

-8Wozniak (2010)
+11Wozniak (2010)